Boer223/bnaomics-docs/homepage/index.rst

 The BnaOmics homepage is divided into a few key areas to help facilitate navigation.

-The **Data** section is divided into 4 types data, including Genomics, Variations, Genetics and Populations.
+The **Data** section is divided into 6 types data, including genomics, variations, phyenotypes, populations, transcriptomics and epigenomics.
 Users can click on the green button to view details of each data types.

-The **Available Tools** section contains links to common tools and data search interfaces.
+The **Search** section contains links to common tools and data search interfaces.

 The homepage also has the traditional pull-down menu bar in the header,